kevinbazira/algori-shop/readme.txt

 * Updated POT file in languages folder

 = 1.0.4 - Mar 17 2019 =
-* Changed screenshot image format to PNG
+* Changed screenshot image format from JPG to PNG
 * Updated escaping functions to avoid double escaping html elements
 * Removed support for iframes from owl.carousel.js to be compliant with WordPress theme requirements
 * Updated POT file in languages folder